Peace Light of Bethlehem: Europe

 On the third sunday in Advent, it will be passed on to scout delegations from across Europe in Vienna.
-In Austria itself, it will be distributed on December 24 in local studios of the Austrian Broadcasting Corporation (ORF), at many train stations, Red Cross and Samaritan Federation offices, churches, fire departments, by the scouts and in Fire-departments.
+In Austria itself, it will be distributed on 24 December in local studios of the Austrian Broadcasting Corporation (ORF), at many train stations, Red Cross and Samaritan Federation offices, churches, fire departments, by the scouts and in Fire-departments.

 Since Austria joined the European Union (1995), Austrian MEP Paul Rübig has brought this tradition to the European Parliament in Strasbourg.
 From 2019 onwards the Light of Peace has been handed over to the European Parliament by MEP Angelika Winzig.
-She is the delegation leader of the ÖVP in the European Parliament and also lives in Upper Austria.
+She is the deputy delegation leader of the ÖVP in the European Parliament and also lives in Upper Austria.

 The Light of peace is also presented to the Federal President of Austria year after year.
 So far: